QuebecNova/Chess-on-React/README.md

   5.Check and mate

-  6.Even stalemate!
+  6.Even stalemate

   7.On start you can choose side to play on!

-  8.Timer!
+  8.Timer

-  9.Played moves!
+  9.Played moves

   10.When you end game you can restart it starting from opposite side!

-  11.Multiplayer!
+  11.Multiplayer

-  12.Chat!
+  12.Chat

   13.Phones-friendly